aaronriekenberg/rust-parallel/README.md

   -d, --discard-output <DISCARD_OUTPUT>
           Discard output for commands

-          [default: none]

           Possible values:
-          - none:   Capture stdout and stderr for commands
           - stdout: Redirect stdout for commands to /dev/null
           - stderr: Redirect stderr for commands to /dev/null
           - all:    Redirect stdout and stderr for commands to /dev/null